meeaai/remote-assets/securing-azure-paas-access-managed-identities/README.md

 - Azure subscription
 - Azure CLI
-- Perimissions to create & assign permissions on a Resource Group or Subscription level
+- Perimissions to create & assign permissions on a Resource Group or Subscription level - For this example, the user is assigned the `
+Role Based Access Control Administrator` role.

 ## Deployment

-1. [Optional] Create a resource group
+1. [Optional] Create a resource group if you do not have one already

    ```bash
    az group create --name identity-demo2024-rg --location westeurope